LCS - Kuali - How and When to Use Blueprints vs. Groups vs. Roles

 Selecting a role in Kuali workflow from list of NRL user roles including finance, communications

-Within the application workflow, these roles are assigned tasks, approvals, etc. All individuals placed in the role will then be provided action items, such as to complete a task, approval, etc. And/or they all receive notifications.
+Within the application workflow, these roles are assigned tasks, approvals, etc. All individuals placed in a role will then be provided action items, such as to complete a task, approval, etc. And/or they all receive notifications that are in addition to anything assigned to the entire NRL Users group.

 Example 2